prashiln79/nodejs-docker-kubernetes-setup/README.md

 - docker exec -it [contaier id] [cmd] - execute given cmd in running container
 - docker logs [container id] - print out log from the given container

-## kubernets command
+## kubernets command ( Yaml is a json obj without curly braces)
- - kubectl apply -f config.yaml   - Run kubernets config to create object
+ - kubectl apply -f config.yaml   - Run kubernets config to create object | to process config file
  - kubectl get pods - To get number pods running currently
+ - kubectl exec -it [prod_name] [cmd] - to execute give cmd in a running pod
+ - kubectl logs [pod_name] - print out logs from the given pod
+ - kubectl delete pod [pod_name] - delete given pod
+ - kubectl describe pod [pod_name] - print out info about the runnning pod

 ## if version number is given to image, kuberbetes try to find that on local first then on repo(doker hub)